Lockheed Martin Transit Center

-Lockheed Martin Transit Center (signed as simply Lockheed Martin station on many signs) is a light rail and transit bus station operated by Santa Clara Valley Transportation Authority (VTA), located in Sunnyvale, California.
+Lockheed Martin Transit Center (signed as simply Lockheed Martin station on many signs) is a light rail and transit bus station operated by Santa Clara Valley Transportation Authority (VTA), located near the intersection of Mathilda Avenue and 5th Avenue in Sunnyvale, California.
 This station is served by the Orange Line of the VTA light rail system.

-The land for the transit center was donated by Lockheed Martin during the planning of VTA's Tasman West light rail extension.
+The land for the transit center was donated by Lockheed Martin during the planning of VTA's Tasman West light rail extension, as it serves the nearby Lockheed Martin Space Systems complex.

 Service

 Location

-The station has a center platform.
+The station has an island platform.
 It is located at 5th Avenue and North Mathilda Avenue in Sunnyvale, California.
 It serves the Lockheed Martin Space Systems complex, the east side of Moffett Federal Airfield and the adjacent industrial area including the headquarters of Yahoo and Juniper Networks.